 So it had been from the start, leaving Sotsuyuu in the position of advocating for the death penalty on behalf of the victims.
 Playing the devil’s advocate forced Jokyuu to insist on the opposite.
 And so together they filled their respective roles.
 Eikou well understood how bewildering the whole thing had become.

 What Eikou found so strange about it was that all three of them should end up this nonplused.
 Watching in silence as the Sotsuyuu and Jokyuu sparred, Eikou had to conclude that Jokyuu had no chance of prevailing.

-At one point, Sotsuyuu raised the concerns of the citizenry in advocating for capital punishment.
+At one point, advocating for capital punishment, Sotsuyuu raised the concerns of the citizenry.